-At the center of the Mercyhealth at Home hospice team are the patient, the patient’s family and loved ones, and the patient’s primary care doctor.
+At the center of our Mercyhealth Hospice team are the patient and the patient’s family and loved ones.
 The patient’s needs, desires, and comfort are central to all aspects of care.

-Our medical director collaborates with other members of the hospice team and the patient’s primary physician to help manage the patient’s discomfort and symptoms.
+Our Medical Director collaborates with other members of the hospice team and the patient’s primary doctor to help manage the patient’s discomfort and symptoms.

-The patient’s physician remains an integral part of the patient’s care team, providing ongoing medical care and support.
+The patient’s doctor remains an integral part of the patient’s care team, providing ongoing medical care and support.

 Specially trained volunteers help patients in many ways: Writing letters, reading, visiting, taking them on outings, providing respite for family caregivers, services to veterans, offering pet care, playing music or singing, and more.